Ddxh2/chat-app-project/README.md

 Rooms allow multiple users and on opening, **a random, 6-digit numberic passcode is generated and used to authenticate any users that attempt to join**. **Users may join multiple rooms**.
 Messages sent in a room are automatically sent to any users that **currently have the room as active in the client.
 Otherwise, a notification is registered instead.** **A user may leave a room without having to log out of the application**.

-**Images may be sent as messages and previously sent images may be found in the room details modal. **
+**Images may be sent as messages and previously sent images may be found in the room details modal**.

 ## Pre-requisites to run locally